koding/koding/README.markdown

 * team:    a folder for our remote working developers.
 You can find the working hours of every remote working developers here.

-* tests:   folder contains autotests
+* client/tests:   folder contains autotests
            Latest updates about autotests status can be found here: https://github.com/koding/koding/blob/master/tests/coverage.csv